jeffsrepoaccount/laravel-rest-api/readme.md

 ### Features

-__Filters__ - Define custom filters that can be reused across all endpoints __Pagination__ - Don't overload your database.
+__Filters__ - Define custom filters that can be reused across all endpoints

+__Pagination__ - Don't overload your database.
 Pagination is accomplished via cursors and is appropriate for handling real-time, fluid data.

-_TODO_ __Extensibility__ - By default, only JSON data is supported.
+__Extensibility__ - By default, only JSON data is supported.
 However, should you need to be able to return data back in other formats, you can easily override how the data is presented back in each request.

 ## Usage